yuwils/Wordpress-RSS-Discord-Bot/README.md

 Discord Channel ID

-List of feeds to scrape seperated by comma
+List of feeds to scrape separated by comma

 Required: